TypeScript typeof Operator

 profile image

-When using TypeScript, you'll often come across the typeof operator (which also exists in JavaScript).
-In TypeScript, typeof is used in two different contexts.
+When using TypeScript, you'll frequently encounter the typeof operator (which also exists in JavaScript).
+In TypeScript, typeof is used in two different contexts:

 1. JavaScript's runtime typeof operator

-typeofreturns a string representing the data type of the operand.
+typeof returns a string indicating the data type of the operand.

 jsx